glycos/libsqlitepp/README.md

 libsqlitepp
 =========

-libsqlitepp is a C++11 wrapper around the sqlite library.
+libsqlitepp is a C++11 GPL-licensed wrapper around the sqlite library.
 It aims to be thread safe, simple to use and to have no dependencies (except for libsqlite3, ofcourse).

 usage
 =====